neelam-bind/video-listing/README.md

 ## 🌐 Live Demo
 [View the website](https://your-github-username.github.io/your-repo-name)

-## 📌 Features
+📌 Features

-- 📹 Fetches videos from YouTube API
+📹 Fetches Videos from YouTube API

+The website dynamically pulls video data from the YouTube API, displaying relevant videos based on the user's search query.

-- 🔍 Search functionality to find relevant videos
+🔍 Search Functionality

+Users can enter keywords into the search bar to find videos matching their interests.
+The search algorithm filters video titles and tags for relevant results.

-- 🎨 Responsive UI with sidebar navigation and search bar
+🎨 Responsive UI with Sidebar Navigation

+A fixed sidebar allows easy navigation between different sections, such as Home, Shorts, Subscriptions, and About.

-- 📁 Grid layout for video thumbnails
+📁 Grid Layout for Video Thumbnails

+The videos are displayed in a structured grid layout, ensuring a visually appealing and organized presentation.

+🖼️ Clickable Thumbnails

+Each video thumbnail is linked to its respective YouTube page, allowing users to watch the video in a new tab.

+🌙 Dark-Themed Sidebar

+The sidebar has a dark theme, enhancing the contrast and making navigation smooth and visually appealing.

+🔊 Microphone Button for Voice Search (Planned Feature)

+Future enhancements may include voice search functionality to make searching even more convenient.

 ## 🛠️ Tech Stack
 - HTML, CSS, JavaScript